eaton-lab/fundamentals/docs/class-2-speciation.md

 ## Lecture notes
 - Species originate by the process of speciation (splitting).
-- Why do species speciation?
+- Why do species speciate?
 - What determines rates of speciation?
 - When is speciation complete?
 - Is speciation reversible?